Who is Zambia's president-elect Hakainde Hichilema? | DW | 16.08.2021

 "It's a referendum, really.
 The constituencies that voted for Hichilema never voted for him before.
 So the election was much more a rejection of the Patriotic Front," he told DW.

-"The youth played a critical role in voting out the previous regime and voting in a new UPND leadership," Joseph Kalimbwe of the UPND told DW, referring to a high turnout of first-time voters in the 18-24 age category.
+"The youth played a critical role in voting out the previous regime and voting in a new UPND leadership," Joseph Kalimbwe, of the UPND, told DW, referring to a high turnout of first-time voters in the 18-24 age category.
 He points to Hichilema's business successes as a motivating factor in getting the vote of young people.
-International election observers have commended the polls' transparent and peaceful organization, with a turnout of around 70.9% -- a huge jump from the 57.7% recorded in the 2016 polls.
+International election observers have commended the polls' transparent and peaceful organization, with a turnout of 70.9% — a huge jump from the 57.7% recorded in the 2016 polls.

 "Hichilema has to ensure that now he fulfills the promises that we've been advocating for.
 We want young people to have access to resources for them to start up their own businesses, which did not happen in the previous regime," Kalimbwe added.

-However, Cheeseman says that while the young vote certainly played a role in delivering the presidency to Hichilema, there has been a "swing towards the opposition in almost all segments" of Zambian society.
+Cheeseman said that, though the youth vote certainly played a role in delivering the presidency to Hichilema, there has been a "swing towards the opposition in almost all segments" of Zambian society.

-While Zambia's Electoral Commission conducted the elections fairly peacefully, observers noted a worrying trend towards authoritarianism towards the end of Lungu's rule.
+Though Zambia's Electoral Commission conducted the elections fairly peacefully, observers noted a worrying trend toward authoritarianism toward the end of Lungu's rule.
 The outgoing Patriotic Front administration was accused of targeting critical media houses and journalists who reported alleged corruption, and opposition politicians were arrested for questioning government decisions.
-During the campaignperiod, the military was deployed, and Hichilema readily mentions that he has been arrested 15 times, most notably in 2016, for failing to give way to then-President Lungu's motorcade.
+During the campaignperiod, the military was deployed, and Hichilema readily mentions that he has been arrested 15 times, most notably in 2016, for failing to give way to Lungu's motorcade.

 Simutanyi says there is now an expectation that Hichilema will move away from a culture of patronage and do things very differently to the outgoing regime.
 But he expresses optimism in Hichilema's ability to handle the extra pressure, especially in revitalizing Zambia's copper industry due to his experience in international business.

-Cheeseman believes a peaceful transfer would help in "resetting trust" for Zambians and reforming the police to protect citizens better, be less corrupt and predatory towards citizens.
+Cheeseman believes a peaceful transfer would help in "resetting trust" for Zambians and reforming the police to protect citizens better, be less corrupt and predatory toward citizens.